Recurrence-Aware Long-Term Cognitive Network for Explainable Pattern Classification: Introduction

 The remainder of the paper is organized as follows.
 Section \ref{sec:ltcn} presents foundations of the LTCN model, starting from the classic FCM formalism.
 Section \ref{sec:literature} revises a selection of prominent pieces of research devoted to FCM-based classifiers.
-Section \ref{sec:proposal} encloses the contributions of this paper, which go around the recurrence-aware LTCN model for interpretable pattern classification.
-Section \ref{sec:simulations} conducts extensive numerical simulations, while \ref{sec:conclusions} presents some concluding remarks.
+Section \ref{sec:proposal} encloses the contributions of this paper, which include the quasi-nonlinear reasoning, the recurrence-aware architecture, its learning algorithm and the feature relevance measure.
+Section \ref{sec:simulations} conducts extensive numerical simulations, whereas \ref{sec:conclusions} presents some concluding remarks.